Easy Vegan Pasta

 Healthy Vegan Pasta Recipe

-1. Bring Water to a Boil
+Step 1: Bring Water to a Boil

 To start, bring a large pot of salted water to a boil.
 Salting the water before adding the pasta ensures that your pasta will have enough flavor before adding to the sauce.

-2. Cook the Garlic
+Step 2: Cook the Garlic

 Next, heat the olive oil in a large skillet over medium heat.
 Cook the garlic and shallots until soft, then add in the red pepper flakes.
-Stir in the spinach and cook until wilted, then add in the undercooked pasta.
+Blooming the red pepper flakes in the olive oil makes for a more flavorful pasta sauce.

-3. Finish cooking the pasta in the Sauce
+Step 3: Finish cooking the pasta in the Sauce

-Forget the directions on your box and cook for a little more than 1/2 of the recommended cooking time.
-For instance, if the spaghetti will be ready in 10 minutes, cook it for 6.
 Then, add your not-quite-cooked noodles to the pot, along with a ladle or two of pasta water.
 Increase the heat to high and keep stirring as the noodles absorb the water.
 Add more water, a ladle at a time, until the pasta texture is cooked al dente.
-This ensures that every strand will be coated in the yummy shallot garlic sauce.
-Season to taste with salt, pepper, and red pepper flakes as needed.

 For the ultimate creamy vegan pasta sauce, I recommend adding in a pat of dairy-free butter at the end to keep things glossy and smooth.
-Top with vegan parmesan cheese and serve.
+It’s optional, but it’s good this way and I recommend trying it.

+I like adding in a little parmesan cheese or vegan parmesan cheese to the finished pasta dish.
 I prefer my homemade vegan parmesan to sprinkle on just about everything.
 Made with cashews, almonds, nutritional yeast, salt and garlic powder, It’s amazing how much it tastes like regular parmesan cheese.

 Nutritional yeast can be found in most co-op/Whole Foods-like places (check the bulk section) or online.
 This is not brewers yeast, it’s nutty, sharp and very similar to cheese.
 You can store the leftovers in the fridge or freezer.

 For more flavor, you can consider topping with chopped fresh basil or other fresh herbs like chopped parsley.
-A swirl of pesto at the end is also delicious if you have it in the fridge.
+A swirl of vegan pesto at the end is also delicious if you have it in the fridge.

 20 Minute Pasta Recipe